Is It Illegal To Have Your Feet on the Dashboard in Texas?

 No specific Texas law prohibits it, but Texas requires children under 8 (and under 4’9” tall) to ride in a properly installed car seat or booster, which makes the dashboard position physically impossible.
 Older minors can technically sit that way, but the airbag injury risk is the same as for adults.

-Does it matter if I had my feet on the dashboard but the other driver caused the crash?
+Does it matter if I had my feet on the dashboard, but the other driver caused the crash?

 Yes.
 Even when another driver caused the crash, Texas uses a 51% modified comparative fault rule.
-The driver’s insurance company can argue your seating position made your injuries worse and shift a percentage of fault onto you, which reduces your settlement.
+The driver’s insurance company can argue that your seating position made your injuries worse and shift a percentage of fault onto you, which reduces your settlement.

 Will the driver’s insurance company find out I had my feet on the dashboard?